Chicago (band): 2010s

 Chicago's website stated that in 2017, the band was working on a new album, Chicago XXXVII.

 On September 17, 2017, former percussionist Laudir de Oliveira died of a heart attack while performing onstage in his native Rio de Janeiro.

 Chicago began their 2018 touring schedule on Saturday, January 13 by performing the grand opening concert at the new Xcite Center at Parx Casino in Bensalem, Pennsylvania.

 On Wednesday, January 17, 2018, drummer Tris Imboden announced he was leaving the band after 27 years to spend more time with his family.
 On Friday, January 19, 2018, bassist and vocalist Jeff Coffey announced on his Facebook page that he was also departing from the band due to its heavy touring schedule.
 Chicago announced that percussionist Walfredo Reyes Jr. was moving over to drums, replacing Imboden.
 Vocalist Neil Donell, of Chicago tribute band Brass Transit, was chosen as the band's new lead singer and session musician Brett Simons also joined the band as their new bassist.
 Daniel de los Reyes' return to the percussion position was announced, filling the vacancy left by his brother's move to the drumset.

 On April 6, 2018, Chicago released Chicago: VI Decades Live (This is What We Do), a box set chronicling the band's live performances throughout their history.

-In May 2018, it was revealed that percussionist Daniel de los Reyes was departing Chicago to go back to his other group, the Zac Brown Band.
+In May 2018, percussionist Daniel de los Reyes departed Chicago to return to his other group, the Zac Brown Band.
 On Thursday, May 17, 2018, Chicago announced on their official Facebook page and on their Twitter account that "Ray" Ramon Yslas had joined the band on percussion.

 On June 29, 2018, Chicago released the album Chicago II: Live on Soundstage, a live performance from November 2017 of the then current band lineup performing the entire second album.

 In July 2018 the band updated its official web site, and no longer listed Parazaider as a member of the band.
 Instead he is included on the band's "Tribute to Founding Members".
 Parazaider had retired from touring previously.

 On October 26, 2018, Chicago released the album Chicago: Greatest Hits Live, a live performance from 2017 for the PBS series Soundstage.

 On August 16, 2019, the band announced on their website that they would be releasing their fourth Christmas album, titled Chicago XXXVII: Chicago Christmas, on October 4, 2019.
 The album has a greater emphasis on original Christmas songs written by the group than their previous holiday albums.